Zongid/MachineLearningSpecialization2023/Course1/SupervisedMachineLearning.md

 > The learning rate is a hyperparameter that determines the size of the steps taken during each iteration of gradient descent.
 If you increase the learning rate too much, it can lead to overshooting the minimum of the cost function, causing the algorithm to diverge rather than converge.
 On the other hand, if the learning rate is too small, it may lead to slow convergence.
 >
 > Choosing the right learning rate is often a process of experimentation and fine-tuning.
 There are more sophisticated techniques, such as learning rate schedules and adaptive learning rate methods, that can help gradient descent converge faster without the need to blindly double the learning rate.

+> [!check] Correct
+>
+> Doubling the learning rate may result in a learning rate that is too large, and cause gradient descent to fail to find the optimal values for the parameters $w$ and $b$.

 ## Gradient descent in practice